 We’ve all found ourselves in this conundrum - how do we make our tea if we don’t have a set of measuring spoons laying around or just can’t ever find them when we need them?
 Forget about ‘em!
 Instead, there’s tons of alternative ways to measure loose leaf tea using simple items around your kitchen.

-In this situation, you might be tempted to eyeball and freely pour a teaspoon or a tablespoon into the infuser (shop infusers here) when making your loose-leaf tea.
-It could work sometimes, but it’s risky.
+In this situation, you might be tempted to eyeball and freely pour tea into your infuser or cup when making loose leaf tea.
+This can work, but it takes practice and knowing the differences between certain types of tea.
 Your highly-anticipated, and most likely expensive, cup of tea could turn out bitter or too weak.
-Or, it's possible that you’ve simply stayed away from trying loose-leaf tea because it seems like too much of a hassle.
+Or, it's possible that you’ve simply stayed away from trying loose leaf tea because it seems like too much of a hassle.
 We understand, but trust us - once you get the hang of it the delicious taste is worth a few extra steeping steps, and we’re here to make the process even easier!

 HOW TO MEASURE TEA

 First, take a look at the instructions on your tea package to get an idea of what to measure.
 If your loose tea is small, broken leaves it will probably call for less tea - as little as 1 teaspoon - per 8 oz cup.
 But if your tea is large, unbroken leaves or has pieces of fruit or dried flowers you might need to add 1 or 2 teaspoons (tsp) to 1 tablespoon (tbsp) to make your perfect cup.
 For reference, a teaspoon is about the size of the tip of your finger or a quarter in your hand and a tablespoon is approximately half the size of a ping pong ball.